Virginia Car Accident Report Basics

 Virginia Codes (Motor Vehicles) § 46.2-894

-You must report an automobile accident to the State Police or local law enforcement agency, any people who were injured in the accident, and the owner or custodian of any damaged property if the accident results in any of the below:
+You must report an automobile accident to the State Police or local law enforcement agency if the accident results in any of the below:

-If you are involved in an accident meeting the above conditions, you must report to the State police or local law enforcement agency, any person struck or injured, any driver or occupant of another vehicle that was struck and the owner or custodian of any damaged property the following information:
+If you are involved in an accident meeting the above conditions, you must file a report with the State Police or local law enforcement agency.
+Your accident report must include the following information:

 Rendering Assistance